 Since they’re so common across the U.S., cottonmouths have many common names.
 You might have heard them called:

 - Agkistrodon piscivorus, their scientific name

-- Pit viper (which is the family of snakes that they’re a part of)
+- Pit viper, which is their family of snakes

 - Water pilots

-- Mangrove rattlers, river rattlers, swamp rattlers or pond rattlers (they rattle their tails when threatened, just like rattlesnakes, but without the rattle)
+- Mangrove rattlers, river rattlers, swamp rattlers or pond rattlers (they rattle their tails when threatened)

 - Black snakes, black water vipers or black moccasins (when they get old, they lose their coloration and can become pure black)